 Let's see, very schematically, how the medicine reaches the patient from the pharmaceutical company.
 The systems can often be very different in various countries, but this 'inventory' will still be helpful in determining points of attention and intervention for patient advocates and organisations if they want to make sure that prices are controllable.
 Not all points of intervention will be feasible in all cases.
-Not always data is available and transparent procedures are set.
-Not all stakeholders or factors will be there in all systems.
-It is more to be treated as a list of possible stakeholders.
-We suggest that patient advocates can and should interact with all participants of this chain to a larger or smaller extent.
+Not all